What Type of Insurance Do Property Owners Need?

 2. Liability Coverage

-Regular inspections and repairs help ensure that your property is safe for tenants.
+Regular inspections and repairs help ensure that your property is safe for renters.
 Nevertheless, accidents happen.
-If you’re lucky, no one will be injured.
+If you are lucky, no one will be injured.
 However, this is not always the case.
-Sadly, tenants and visitors can sometimes get caught in the middle of accidents and incur injuries.
-Depending on the extent of the injuries, victims may choose to pursue costly lawsuits against you.
+Sadly, renters and visitors can sometimes get caught in accidents and incur injuries.
+Victims may choose to pursue costly lawsuits against you depending on the extent of the injuries.

 Luckily, an insurance plan with liability coverage can protect you and your reputation from harm.
-According to The Balance, you should strive to have liability coverage of at least $500,000.
+According to The Balance, you should strive for liability coverage of at least $500,000.

-Physical injuries are not the only cause of tenant lawsuits.
-Specifically, tenants may feel that they are being discriminated against or harassed, leading them to take legal action.
-However, this type of lawsuit is not covered under general liability insurance, meaning you’ll be left to pay the legal fees on your own.
+Physical injuries are not the only cause of renter lawsuits.
+Specifically, renters may feel that they are being discriminated against or harassed, leading them to take legal action.
+However, this type of lawsuit is not covered under general liability insurance, meaning you will be left to pay the legal fees on your own.

-Therefore, it’s important to select a landlord insurance plan with tenant discrimination coverage.
+Therefore, selecting a property owner insurance plan with resident discrimination coverage is important.
 This insurance area covers the cost of legal services and losses incurred from a discrimination lawsuit.

 4. Rental Default Coverage